Guilderm/SnowballPlanner/Documents/Product Requirements Document (PRD).md

 ## 6. Value Proposition

-DebtFreePlanner offers a web-based solution for loan recipients to create debt repayment plans that accelerate their journey to financial freedom.
+DebtFreePlanner offers a web-based solution that loan recipients can use to create a debt repayment plans that accelerate their journey to financial freedom.

 ### 6.1.
 Feature Set